Supr3mSushi/captive-portal-id-passwd-login/README.md

-# Captive Portal with Username and Password 👤🔒
+# Captive Portal with Username and Password Login👤🔒

 ## Table of Contents 🏠
 1. [Installation](#installation)